-Prof Emeritus Kong explains, "When females first have sex, they may be exposed to urinary tract infections (UTI) because of our shorter urethra kidney is dilated for any reason, allowing the reflux of urine back to the kidney, it will bring infection up to the kidney.
-That's when you get pyelonephritis."
+Prof Emeritus Kong explains, "When females first have sex, they may be exposed to urinary tract infections (UTI) because of our shorter urethra.

 "But not all UTIs will move on to CKD as it depends on how far (up the urinary system) the bacteria travels.